5 Tips for a More Sustainable Event

 1. Reduce Single-Use Items

 The reliance on single-use items, from plastic cups to tote bags, is one of the most visible sources of waste at events.
-Efforts to lower the waste you generate will be noticed and appreciated by attendees.
+Efforts to lower the waste you generate are likely to be noticed and appreciated by attendees.

 Many suppliers specialize in innovative reusable cutlery, plates, drinkware, and packaging.
-Talk to your existing vendors and seek out new ones to add to your list.
+Consider talking to your existing vendors and seeking out new ones to add to your list.

-Encourage attendees to take part in sustainability by inviting them to bring reusable containers for water or coffee, and provide refill stations.
+You can encourage attendees to take part in the event's sustainability focus by inviting them to bring reusable containers for water or coffee and providing refill stations.
 Incentivize participation by offering discounts on paid services or perks such as entry into a prize draw.

-Although paper products can be recycled and reused, going paperless stops the environmental impact at the source, saving energy from the paper’s production and transportation.
+Although paper products can be recycled and reused, going paperless can help stop the environmental impact at the source by saving energy from the paper’s production and transportation.
 Reduce your reliance on printed materials and use an app for schedules, maps, and communication.
-Apps also can provide a richer attendee experience, through personalized notifications and messaging options to boost engagement.
-A venue’s electronic signage can display real-time information, eliminating the need for paper programs entirely.
+Apps also can provide a richer attendee experience, through personalized notifications and messaging options, to help boost engagement.
+A venue’s electronic signage can display real-time information, which may eliminate the need for paper programs entirely.

 2. Repurpose Ingredients to Reduce Food Waste

-Food waste is a pervasive issue, including at events, where large amounts of leftover food are typically discarded.
-By making food management a priority, you can minimize the environmental impact of your event.
+It is reported that food waste is a pervasive issue, including at events, where large amounts of leftover food are typically discarded.
+By making food management a priority, you can help minimize the environmental impact of your event.

 Meeting planners should work together with their hotel Event Manager and culinary team when designing menus.
-Think about having a more selective variety or limit commonly over-produced items like breads, fruits, grains and produce.
-Hotels may also be able to repurpose ingredients across multiple dishes to ensure there is minimal waste.
+Consider reducing the variety of commonly over-produced items like breads, fruits, and grains.
+Hotels may also be able to repurpose ingredients across multiple dishes to help create minimal waste.

-All events are likely to have leftovers.
-Work with your hotel to develop a plan for donating excess to local food banks or community organizations so food is not thrown away but repurposed..
+Events are likely to have leftovers.
+You can work with your hotel to develop a plan for donating excess to local food banks or community organizations so food is not thrown away or ask about other landfill diversion options such as composting.

 3. Choose Venues with Strong Sustainability Credentials

-The sustainability of your event starts with the venue you choose.
-Be prepared to weigh the environmental impact as much as cost, location, or aesthetic appeal.
+The sustainability of your event can start with the venue you choose, as you take into consideration the environmental impact along with cost, location, or aesthetic appeal.

-Including sustainability questions in the RFP can make sure that expectations are clear throughout the venue selection process.
+Including sustainability questions in the RFP can help illuminate expectations throughout the venue selection process.
 Utilize industry standardized questions related to topics such as energy, water and waste reduction, responsible sourcing, and renewable energy use to help understand what each hotel is doing to reduce their environmental impact.
 And when reviewing venues, look for third-party sustainability certifications, such as Green Key Global or The Green Key, which are operationally-focused sustainability certifications, or building-focused certifications, like LEED.

 4. Prioritize Local and Responsibly Sourced Materials